jackschedel/tickr/README.md

 ## ⚙️ Features

 - Graph multiple stocks against each other
-- Choose data points: Adjusted Close, Open, Close, Low, High, and Volume
+- Visualise various statistics: Adjusted Close, Open, Close, Low, High, and Volume
 - Minimalistic and clean design for an intuitive user experience

 ## 🛠️ Usage